Guide for new liquor licensees

 You're legally responsible to ensure the way you promote or advertise alcohol doesn't encourage harmful alcohol consumption.

-Under the advertising provisions of the Liquor Act, only a restaurant business conducted under a subsidiary on-premises licence can externally advertise the sale price of liquor for consumption on the premises.
+Under the advertising provisions of the Liquor Act 1992, only a restaurant with a subsidiary on-premises licence can externally advertise the sale price of liquor for consumption on the premises.
 Advertising of this nature is prohibited for all other licence/business types.

 You also mustn't encourage rapid or excessive drinking or advertise the availability of free alcohol or discounted quantities of alcohol.
 These practices can cause harm and may lead to antisocial behaviour, which affects the whole community.